They're a safe way to check up on your baby - plus, they give parents an exciting glimpse of what's going on inside!

 Most hospitals offer at least two ultrasound scans during pregnancy.
-The first is usually when you are around 10-14 weeks pregnant and is sometimes called the dating scan.
-The second scan is called the anomaly scan, which usually takes place between 18 and 20 weeks, plus 6 days.
+The first is usually when you are 8-14 weeks pregnant, and is sometimes called the dating scan.
+The second scan is called the anomaly scan or mid-pregnancy scan, and it usually takes place between 18 and 21 weeks.

 What happens during the dating scan?

-The dating scan will take around 10 minutes.
-Nearly all scans after 10 weeks can be done through your tummy, and most units ask you to come with a full bladder as this pushes your uterus up and tends to give a better picture.
-The sonographer will put some gel on your tummy and will move a small hand-held device (a transducer) over your skin to get an image of your uterus and baby.
+The dating scan takes around 10 minutes.
+The sonographer will put some gel on your belly and will glide a small hand-held device (called a transducer) over your skin to get an image of your uterus (and your baby!)

-If your uterus is very deep in your pelvis, or if you're overweight, you may be offered a vaginal scan, which can get nearer to your baby.
-It shouldn't be uncomfortable and you don't need a full bladder for this.
+If your uterus sits very deep in your pelvis, or if you're overweight, you may be offered a vaginal scan instead, in order to get the transducer nearer to your baby.

 Can I have a screening test at the same time?

-Nuchal translucency (NT) can be measured from 11 weeks to 13 weeks plus six days.
-This estimates the risk of Down's syndrome and other chromosomal abnormalities.
-It uses ultrasound to measure the translucent (clear) space in the tissue at the back of your baby's neck.
+Nuchal translucency (NT) is a way of estimating the risk of Down's syndrome and other chromosomal abnormalities.
+It can be measured between 11 weeks and 13 weeks plus six days of pregnancy, by using ultrasound to measure the translucent (clear) space in the tissue at the back of your baby's neck.
 Babies with abnormalities tend to accumulate more fluid at the back of their neck during the first trimester, causing this fluid-filled space to be larger than average.

 What is the anomaly scan?